Is Electromagnetic Field Momentum Due to the Flow of Field Energy?: Arguments for Definition A

+As noted in \prettyref{sec:Intro}, there are actually two possible definitions of the velocity of charge flow.
+One is the $\br V_{\!\text{qA}}=\br J/\rho$ just defined.
+The other is the velocity $\br V_{\!\text{qB}}$ of a comoving reference system (which we will refer to as the primed system) in which the charge flux vector vanishes, $\br J'=0$.
+Since an observer at rest in the prime system sees a zero charge flux, this observer must be moving with the charge flow, and his velocity $\br V_{\!\text{qB}}$ must be the velocity of that flow.

-Since $\fv J$ is known to be a four-vector, a Lorentz boost transformation\footnote{The Lorentz boost formalism is summarized in Appendices{\,\,}I and I.1. } with the boost velocity $\br V=\br V_{\!\text{q}}$ transforms from the original unprimed reference system to a reference system (which we call a comoving system and denote by a prime) in which $\br J'=0$.\footnote{See Appendix{\,\,}II for proof.}
+Since $\fv J=c\rho\fv e_{0}+\br J$ is known to be a four-vector, Appendix{\,\,}II shows that a Lorentz boost transformation\footnote{The Lorentz boost formalism is summarized in Appendices{\,\,}I and I.1. } with the boost velocity $\br V=\br V_{\!\text{qA}}=\br J/\rho$ actually \emph{also} transforms from the original unprimed reference system to a reference system in which $\br J'=0$.
+Thus, for the case of charge flow, the two possible flow velocity definitions coincide, $\br V_{\!\text{qB}}=\br V_{\!\text{qA}}$.